chalmersplasmatheory/FIKA/README.md

     - `smilei_file_to_convert/`

         Indicates the full path to the Smilei .h5 file containing particle tracking data, including the file name.
 It has to be the file that is already sorted by postprocessing with happi library.
 This can be done in TrackParticles diagnostic by choosing `sort = True` in TrackParticles(..., sort=True, ...).
 See the Smilei documentation [2], "Open a TrackParticles diagnostic", for more information.
 Unsorted version cannot be processed!
-The file needs to contain the following information about the particles: `'x', 'y', 'z', 'px', 'py', 'pz', 'w', 'Times'`.
-Example for sorted track file with species "electron":
+The file needs to contain the following information about the particles need to be tracked: `'x', 'y', 'z', 'px', 'py', 'pz', 'w'`.
+Example for a sorted track file with species "electron":

         smilei_file_to_convert = 'TrackParticles_electron.h5'